Mediation Services

 Mediation is a process which starts by understanding and exploring the issues and following through to reaching an agreement.
 You may need only a day or a few sessions over a month depending on the nature and complexity of the issues and availability to hold meetings.

-Your mediator will start by speaking to each person involved and explore what the issues are.
-They will hold confidential conversations, usually remotely by telephone or by Zoom, and this is your first opportunity to tell them what has been happening.
-Your mediator will not disclose anything you say to anyone else unless you ask them to.
+We will start by speaking to each person involved and explore what the issues are.
+We will hold confidential conversations, usually remotely by telephone or by Zoom, and this is your first opportunity to tell me what has been happening.
+I will not disclose anything you say to anyone else unless you ask me to.

-Once your mediator has had the initial calls with each party, they will help you get ready for the session.
+Once we have had the initial calls with each party, I will help you get ready for the session.
 This will include anything to prepare ahead of the day, where everything will take place, and who will be attending.
-Let your mediator know if you need support leading up to or during the session.
+Let me know if you need support leading up to or during the session.

 There may be a need for some Conflict Coaching to help each party better understand how to communicate and add the most value to the mediation session.
-You mediator will discuss this with you.
 These sessions will take place before your mediation session and will be held on a one-to-one and confidential basis.

-Once a date has been set, your mediator will meet you at the venue, if this is in person.
+Once a date has been set, I will meet you at the venue, if this is in person.
 Ideally, there will be three rooms.
-Once for each party and a central meeting space (which your mediator will use too).
+Once for each party and a central meeting space.
 This will provide you with a confidential space to think and reflect on your position and how you want to move forward, and a shared space for you to have conversations with the other party.

 The aim of the mediation session is to help each party move forward.
 This may take a couple of hours or a whole day.
 The time needed depends on the willingness of those involved to make compromises and to agree outcomes.

 A typical mediation will be divided into private sessions and joint sessions.
-Your mediator may use a mixture of these depending on what is appropriate in the circumstances.
-They will invite you to agree who will proceed with talking first and involve you in how you want the mediation session to take place.
-If you have any particular requirements or support needs, please let your mediator know as soon as possible so that they can accommodate these.
+We may use a mixture of these depending on what is appropriate in the circumstances.
+You will be invited to agree on who will proceed with talking first and involve you in how you want the mediation session to take place.
+If you have any particular requirements or support needs, please let me know as soon as possible so that we can accommodate these.

-Once the mediation has concluded, your mediator will explain the next steps.
-At the end of the mediation session, you may have agreed your way forward.
+Once the mediation has concluded, I will explain the next steps.
+At the end of the mediation session, you may have agreed on your way forward.
 This may include elements such as how and when you communicate with each other; agreed apologies or expressions of regret; and whether any other formal processes are to be engaged with or stopped.

-Your mediator will schedule a follow-up with you at an appropriate time.
+I will schedule a follow-up with you at an appropriate time.
 This will be to check on progress of any agreed terms, and whether an agreement has been reached after the mediation (this sometimes happens).
-In each respect, your mediator will ask if you need any further support such as Conflict Coaching, training, or a further mediation session.
+In each respect, I will ask if you need any further support such as Conflict Coaching, training, or a further mediation session.

 • Is a Mediation Agreement legally binding and can you enforce the agreement?